9876691/development_environments/adrs/0004-pulumi-infrastructure-as-code.md

 # 0004.
-Infratstructure as code solutions
+Infrastructure as code solutions

 Date: 31-08-2020